 When the site is operational, there will be regular monitoring and reporting of potential traffic effects on neighbouring roads caused by vehicles travelling to and from the site.
 Where necessary, mitigation will be implemented through an Operational Management Plan (OMP)

 As part of the site-specific proposals for the inland border facility, environmental studies will be completed and relevant bodies, including the Environment Agency, Natural England and Historic England continue to be engaged about the use of the site.

 The inland border facility proposals are temporary and are designed to ensure no significant long-term environmental effects.
-DfT, alongside other Government departments, has reviewed the options for use of the site and, based on current readiness planning, expect the site to be needed for up to five years.
+HMRC, alongside other Government departments, has reviewed the options for use of the site and, based on current readiness planning, expect the site to be needed for up to five years.

 Given the temporary nature of the inland border facilities, reinstatement plans will be prepared for implementation when activities on the site cease with the intention to ensure a biodiversity net gain.

 The site will be operational 365 days a year and 24 hours a day, with night lighting required.
 A landscape strategy will therefore be implemented on the site which will provide measures to reduce the potential for adverse environmental effects.
 The landscaping will also reduce the visual and noise impacts for local residents.
 We plan to mitigate visual impacts for those potentially impacted.
 For St Martin’s Road in Guston, it is intended that this is done through the construction of a grassed and planted earth bund, to acoustically and visually screen the site from local residents.

 As part of the SDO approval, a study of the likely environmental effects report will be produced.
 This study will include consideration of air quality, cultural heritage, landscape and visual effects, biodiversity, road drainage and water, and noise.
 The report will also consider geology and soils, material assets and waste, population and health, and climate.